yxlllc/DDSP-SVC/README.md

 ## 0. Introduction

-DDSP-SVC is a new open source singing voice conversion project dedicated to the development of free AI voice changer software that can be popularized on personal computers.
+DDSP-SVC is an open source singing voice conversion project dedicated to the development of free AI voice changer software that can be popularized on personal computers.

 Compared with the famous [SO-VITS-SVC](https://github.com/svc-develop-team/so-vits-svc), its training and synthesis have much lower requirements for computer hardware, and the training time can be shortened by orders of magnitude, which is close to the training speed of [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).

 In addition, when performing real-time voice changing, the hardware resource consumption of this project is significantly lower than that of SO-VITS-SVC，but probably slightly higher than the latest version of RVC.

 Although the original synthesis quality of DDSP is not ideal (the original output can be heard in tensorboard while training), after enhancing the sound quality with a pre-trained vocoder based enhancer (old version) or with a shallow diffusion model (new version) , for some datasets, it can achieve the synthesis quality no less than SOVITS-SVC and RVC.

-The old version models are still compatible, the following chapters are the instructions for the old version.
-Some operations of the new version are the same, see the previous chapters.

 Disclaimer: Please make sure to only train DDSP-SVC models with **legally obtained authorized data**, and do not use these models and any audio they synthesize for illegal purposes.
 The author of this repository is not responsible for any infringement, fraud and other illegal acts caused by the use of these model checkpoints and audio.